sAbdelhaleem/MultizoneVAV/README.md

 **10.** Download *Buildings-v5.0.1.zip* from the all releases of the MBL webpage at <https://simulationresearch.lbl.gov/modelica/downloads/archive/modelica-buildings.html>.

-**11.** Copy *Buildings-v5.0.1.zip* to the home directory and install MBL using the command lines shown in Code Block 12.
+**11.** Copy *Buildings-v5.0.1.zip* to the home directory and install MBL using the command lines shown in [Code Block 12](#Code Block 12).
 The original procedure to install MBL is provided at <https://simulationresearch.lbl.gov/modelica/installLibrary.html>.

-Code Block 12: Installation of MBL.
+<a name="Code Block 12"></a>Code Block 12: Installation of MBL.
 ~~~
 $ cd ~
 $ unzip Buildings-v5.0.1.zip